NachoColl/dotnet-cf4dotnet/README.md

 dotnet new cf4dotnet
 ```

-This command will create a new C# project including the next files:
+A new project will get generated including the next files:

 - ```MyApi.cs```, a simple API Gateway related functions class,